Psychologist

 Psychoanalysis: Information and Background

-Psychoanalysis was devised in Vienna in the 1890s by Sigmund Freud, a neurologist interested in finding an effective treatment for patients with neurotic or hysterical symptoms.
+Psychoanalysis was developed in the 1890s by Sigmund Freud as a treatment for patients with neurotic or hysterical symptoms.
 As a result of talking with these patients, Freud came to believe that their problems stemmed from culturally unacceptable, thus repressed and unconscious, desires and fantasies of a sexual nature.
-As his theory developed, Freud developed and cast aside a myriad of different frameworks to model and explain the phenomena he encountered in treating his patients.

 Freud's patients would lie on this couch during psychoanalysis.
 The basic method of psychoanalysis is the transference and resistance analysis of free association.
-The patient, in a relaxed posture, is directed to say whatever comes to mind.
+The patient is directed to say whatever comes to mind.
 Dreams, hopes, wishes, and fantasies are of interest, as are recollections of early family life.
-Generally the analyst simply listens, making comments only when, in his or her professional judgment, an opportunity for insight on the part of the patient arises.
+Generally the therapist simply listens, making comments only when an opportunity for insight on the part of the patient arises.
 In listening, the analyst attempts to maintain an attitude of empathic neutrality, a nonjudgmental stance designed to create a safe environment.
-The analyst asks that the analysand (patient) speak with utter honesty about whatever comes to awareness while interpreting the patterns and inhibitions that appear in the patient's speech and other behavior.

 Many clinicians hold that psychoanalysis is not recommended in cases of serious psychological disruption, such as psychosis, suicidal depression, or severe untreated alcoholism.
 Such patients may be labeled "un-analyzable".
 More typical applications include treatment of clinical depression and personality disorders.